mikalai-hryb/notes/terraform.md

 ### What is a TF module?

 Terraform supports reusable configuration components called modules.
 A module is a container for multiple resources that are used together.

+Terraform modules are self-contained pieces of infrastructure-as-code that abstract the underlying complexity of infrastructure deployments.

+A module is a collection of `.tf` and/or `.tf.json` files kept together in a directory.

 ### Does TF support collaboration in some way?